Scosh/fonts/README.md

 It isn't quite there yet, but if you're interested in helping out and becoming a part of the project, have a look at **Contributing** below.

-These guys and gals are hosted here on Github primarily for my convenience.
-However, perhaps you too, dear internet person, can benefit from this repository's existence.
-This hand-picked selection of typefaces promises to bestow upon your system both open-source classics like the **Liberation** and **Deja Vu** fonts as well as the hip and fresh kids everyone is talking about like Mozilla's **Fira**, Adobe's **Source Sans Pro** and Intel's **Clear Sans**.

-There's a lot of obscurer stuff to be found here too — so why don't you take a gander, and see if this pack is to your liking!

 ## The Mission
 #### Quality over Quantity
-I don't want this to be another one of those ***incredible!*** font-packs with 1000 apparently ***amazing!*** ""*free fonts for your sick desings bruuu~~~!!!*", of which perhaps a handful at best are even worth earnestly considering using.
+I don't want this to be another one of those ***incredible!*** font-packs with 1000 apparently ***amazing!*** "*free fonts for your sick desings bruuu~~~!!!*", of which perhaps a handful at best are really even worth considering using.
 Rather, I'd like this to be a valid option for anyone in need of good type that is free and easy to license.
 Because, among other things, that's one of the big advantages you'll have as a designer using open-source fonts: you can do pretty much anything you want with them, because their licenses are inherently laissez-faire.

 #### Open-Source, not Freemium
-And this is one of the big distinctions you have to bear in mind: for mostly legal but also somewhat ideological reasons, this is an assembly of fonts that come with licenses that, as far as I am aware of, allow redistribution and (usually) modicfication.
-As much as I'd like to, I can't and won't include things like [Fontin](http://www.exljbris.com/fontin.html) or similar gratis fonts, however beautiful they may be, because I'm simply not allowed to, and because this would go against a lot of the goals of set out for this project.
+And this is the big distinction you must bear in mind for this project: for mostly legal, but also somewhat ideological reasons, this is an assembly of fonts that come with licenses that, as far as I am aware, allow *redistribution* and (usually) *modicfication*.

+As much as I'd like to, I can't and won't include things like [Fontin](http://www.exljbris.com/fontin.html) or similar gratis fonts, however beautiful they may be, because I'm simply not allowed to, and because this would go against a lot of the goals that have been set out for this project.

 #### Free Software Classics
 This collection has become quite a varied assortment of styles and origins.
 If you're a designer who works with free fonts at all, you'll most likely have heard of the big names in here like Adobe's **Source Sans Pro**, Mozilla's **Fira** and perhaps even Intel's **Clear Sans**.
 Those are all present, but there's also a bunch of stuff here you've probably never seen before and might be quite happy to discover.